 Timothy M. Shannon, M.D. became a director of Celldex in October 2009 upon the acquisition of CuraGen Corporation ("CuraGen") by Celldex (the "CuraGen Acquisition").
-He had been a CuraGen Director since his appointment as CuraGen's President and Chief Executive Officer in September 2007.
+Since December 2009, Dr. Shannon has been a Venture Partner at Canaan Partners, a global venture capital firm.
+Prior to the CuraGen Acquisition, Dr. Shannon had been a CuraGen Director since his appointment as CuraGen's President and Chief Executive Officer in September 2007.
 From January 2004 until September 2007, Dr. Shannon served as CuraGen's Executive Vice President and Chief Medical Officer.
-From September 2002 until December 2003, Dr. Shannon served as CuraGen's President of Research and Development.
-Prior to joining CuraGen,

-Dr. Shannon worked in positions of increasing responsibility for Bayer's Pharmaceutical Business Group, where his last position was Head and Senior Vice President of Global Medical Development.
-Dr. Shannon is currently a venture partner at Canaan Partners, a global venture capital firm.
+From September 2002 until December 2003, Dr. Shannon served as CuraGen's Senior Vice President of Research and Development.
+Prior to joining CuraGen, Dr. Shannon worked in positions of increasing responsibility for Bayer's Pharmaceutical Business Group, where his last position was Head and Senior Vice President of Global Medical Development.
 Dr. Shannon earned his B.A. in Chemistry from Amherst College and his M.D. from the University of Connecticut School of Medicine.